Related Reading

 Only children age 5 years and older should be allowed to skateboard.
 Be sure to supervise skateboarding children, especially kids younger than 10 years old.
 To keep them safe, make sure your child follows these rules:

-• Wear protective gear that fits properly.
+• Wear protective gear that fits correctly.
 This includes a helmet, wrist guards, elbow pads, and knee pads.

 • Wear sturdy shoes when riding a skateboard.